Classical Conditioning And Conditioned Response

 • After conditioning, the conditioned stimulus is associated with the unconditioned stimulus and creates a new conditioned response.

-Five key principals of classical conditioning counseling
+5 principles of classical conditioning

 There are five key principles of classical conditioning, which include acquisition, extinction, spontaneous recovery, stimulus generalization, and stimulus discrimination.

 • Acquisition is the first stage of learning, when the response is established and strengthened.
-During this step, a neutral stimulus is repeatedly combined with an unconditioned stimulus.
+During this step, a previously neutral stimulus is repeatedly combined with an unconditioned stimulus.
 This causes an individual to associate the two and begin to show behavior in response to the stimulus.

 • Extinction is the stage when the episodes of a conditioned response start to decrease or disappear.
 This typically happens when a conditioned stimulus is no longer linked to an unconditioned stimulus.
 If you continue to remove the conditioned stimulus from the unconditioned stimulus, the response will disappear completely.